The Best Homeowners Insurance in Florida (2023)

 The cheapest home insurance companies in Florida

-Chubb has the lowest rate for home insurance in Florida, with an average of $134 a month.
-Tower Hill Prime and United offer affordable rates to the state's homeowners, too, with Tower Hill Prime averaging $148 a month and United averaging $172.
+Chubb has the lowest rate for home insurance in Florida, with an average of $155 a month.
+Tower Hill Prime offers affordable rates to the state's homeowners, too, with Tower Hill Prime averaging $166 a month.

 Average rates are based on non-binding estimates provided by Quadrant Information Services.
 Your rates may vary.